anuragkar09/anuragkar09.github.io/_pages/about.md

 I am a CPU Verification Engineer at ARM working on verifying the architectural and microarchitectural validity of the latest ARM processor designs.
 Starting Fall'21 I will be joining Georgia Tech as an MS in Computer Science student specializing in Computing Systems.

-I am currently a CPU Verification Engineer at ARM working on verifying the architectural validity and design of the latest ARM processors.
-I previously used to work for Intel, where I worked in the Thunderbolt Team and was part of one of the first teams in the world to work on USB 4.0.
-I had an opportunity to travel to the USA to witness and be part of the birth of Intel's (at the time) latest SoC Platform.
-My current areas of interest are Computer Architecture, Hardware Security and High Performance Computing.
-I will be joining Georgia Tech as a MS in Computer Science student in Fall'21 specializing in Computing Systems with a focus on computer architecture.
-I also received acceptances from Columbia University and Pensylvania State University.

 More About me
 ------